Patriarchs of Jerusalem warn against Christian Zionism and its "political agenda" in the Holy Land

 From that perspective, the Holy Land ceases to be primarily a place of faith and Christian custody, to become an ideological and geopolitical chessboard.
 It is precisely that shift—from faith to political activism—that concerns Jerusalem’s leaders.

-Even more: they express concern because these individuals would have been welcomed “at official levels” both locally and internationally, something they describe as an interference in the internal life of the Churches and a disregard for the pastoral responsibility of the Patriarchs and Heads of the Churches in Jerusalem.
+Even more: they express concern because these persons would have been welcomed “at official levels” both locally and internationally, something they describe as a interference in the internal life of the Churches and a disregard for the pastoral responsibility of the Patriarchs and Heads of the Churches in Jerusalem.

 “Only we represent our Churches”: message to governments and international actors

-The declaration includes a particularly forceful point: the Patriarchs and Heads of the Churches reiterate that only they represent the Churches and their faithful with regard to the religious, communal, and pastoral life of Christians in the Holy Land.
+The declaration includes a particularly forceful point: the Patriarchs and Heads of the Churches reiterate that only they represent the Churches and their faithful in matters relating to the religious, communal, and pastoral life of Christians in the Holy Land.